That thou art blamed shall not be thy defect,

 A crow that flies in heaven’s sweetest air.

-Thy worth the greater being wooed of time,
+Thy worth the greater, being woo’d of time;

 For canker vice the sweetest buds doth love,